 The first season starred Connie Britton as Newell and Eric Bana as Meehan, with Juno Temple and Julia Garner as Newell’s two daughters.
 Britton and Garner both received nominations for their performances in the show, and positive reviews praise all the actors’ abilities to bring the eeriness of the story to the forefront.

 Though the first season has wrapped up, it was announced in September 2019 that it would proceed as an anthology.
-With the second season titled Dirty John: The Betty Broderick Story.
+With the second season titled Dirty John: The Betty Broderick Story premiering in 2020.

 The fictional podcast series Limetown, created by Zack Akers and Skip Bronkie for Two-Up Productions, harkens a little to the mystery of the Roanoke colony.
 Except in a modern setting of a neuroscience research facility in Tennessee.